alexboffey/alexboffey/src/posts/blog/jest-window-mock/index.md

 ---
-title: 'Mock window events and properties in Jest'
+title: "Mock window events and properties in Jest"
-subtitle: 'A collection of code snippets to help when mocking window properties in Jest'
+subtitle: "A collection of code snippets to help when mocking window properties in Jest"
-date: '2020-04-12T00:00:00.000Z'
+date: "2020-04-12T00:00:00.000Z"
-post_type: 'blog'
+post_type: "blog"
-tags: 'javascript,typescript,testing,jest,react,react testing library,react hooks,software development'
+tags: "javascript,typescript,testing,jest,react,react testing library,react hooks,software development"
-published: 'true'
+published: true
 ---

 Hey there 👋

 It's been a long time since I wrote a post to this blog and recently came across this problem, which will surely come across again so I deemed it _blog-worthy_.